Surgical errors: leaving sponges and other objects behind

 Why do surgical teams so often leave sponges and other objects behind after an operation?

 There is no doubt that it happens a lot.
-According to a recent study, items such as sponges are left behind in patients an average of 39 times per week nationally.
+According to a recent study, items such as sponges have left behind in patients an average of 39 times per week nationally.
 That adds up to about 2000 times a year.

 The study by researchers at the Johns Hopkins University School of Medicine was based on an analysis of judgments and settlements in medical malpractice cases.

 According to national quality standards, “unintended retention” of a sponge or other foreign object in a patient after surgery or some other procedure is a “never” event.
-Never events are unambiguous, serious and usually preventable.
+Never events are unambiguous, serious, and usually preventable.

 The National Quality Forum lists unintended retention as one of five surgical events that are defined as “never” events.
-The others include surgery on the wrong body part, surgery on the wrong patient and the wrong type of surgery.
+The others include surgery on the wrong body part, surgery on the wrong patient, and the wrong type of surgery.